 24 Mar A Quick Guide to Catalogue Printing

 But how do you go about getting your products or services onto the pages of a shiny new catalogue?
-And what do you need to consider when catalogue printing to make sure you get precisely what you want and keep headaches to a minimum?
+And what do you need to consider when catalogue printing to make sure you get precisely what you want and keep production headaches to a minimum?

 Well if those are the questions on your lips, you’ve come to the right place.
+Not only are Webmart experts in designing, producing and distributing catalogues, but our consultants know how to get them to really work for your brand and your sales figures.

 What is a Catalogue?

-We can put some science to the issue however, as we have access to a significant amount of data which shows exactly what specifications print buyers are calling a Catalogue when they send their catalogue to print (which is probably the most useful and real-world definition).
+We can put some science to the issue however, as we have access to a significant amount of data which shows exactly what specifications print buyers are calling a Catalogue when they send their catalogue to Webmart to print (which is probably the most useful and real-world definition).

 Catalogues can range from 8pp (pages) to over 1000, usually with a separate cover.
 Typically, they’re A4 (297mm x 210mm) portrait.